 Paul is not only praying for the believers but he is also explaining to them that they have the same power that raised Jesus from the dead in them.
 That, my friends, is real power and only comes from God.
 We also have that same power and strength because of our relationship with Jesus Christ.
 It was for the days of Paul as well as today and in the future!

-And God placed all things under his feet and appointed him to be head over everything for the church, which is his body, the fullness of him who fills everything in every way.
+Also, he has put all things under his feeta and made him head over everything for the Messianic Community, which is his body, the full expression of him who fills all creation.

 Paul is reminding us that Jesus is the boss and we report directly to Him.
 Jesus bought us and has been put in charge of everything by the Father.
 James 4 tells us of the effects of men trying to be in control instead of Jesus.
 Paul knew how dangerous that was and prayed for the Ephesians to avoid it.